Owner Representation · Project Leadership

 Earlier is usually better, but it's rarely too late.

-Some owners bring us in during early planning.
+Some owners bring me in during early planning.
 Others call when things feel heavier than expected.

 Do you work as a construction manager or project manager?

-We're not a construction manager — we don't hold trade contracts or run the field.
-And we're not a project manager in the administrative sense.
+I'm not a construction manager — I don't hold trade contracts or run the field.
+And I'm not a project manager in the administrative sense.

-If you already have a CM or PM in place, we work alongside them.
-Our role is the leadership layer that keeps everything connected.
+If you already have a CM or PM in place, I work alongside them.
+My role is the leadership layer that keeps everything connected.